B1ggDave/kotlinbyexample.github.io/examples/09_Kotlin_JS/02_js_function.md

 # JS function

 You can inline some JavaScript code into your Kotlin code using the `js("…")` function.
-Should be used with extreme care.
+This should be used with extreme care.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3" data-target-platform="js">